beemarie/knative-lab/workshop/exercise-5/README.md

 	kubectl edit cm config-domain --namespace knative-serving
 	```

 3. Change all instances of `example.com` to your ingress subdomain, which should look something like: `mycluster6.us-south.containers.appdomain.cloud`.
 There should be one instance of `example.com` under `data`.
-New Knative applications will now be assigned a route with this host, rather than `example.com`.
+New Knative applications will now be assigned a route with this host, rather than `example.com`.  **Note: This will open vi.
+Use `i` to insert, `esc` to exit insert mode, `:w` to save, and `:q` to quit.

 ### Forward specific requests coming into IKS ingress to the Knative Ingress Gateway